 Yes, we will be holding several academic outings during the school year.
 These may include trips to: art museums, Kansas History Museum, Cosmosphere and Salt mine tour, Capital Building Tour, Live STEM Events, and our end of the year graduation ceremony.

-Our curriculum, created by Accelerate Education, is aligned to state academic standards and is coherent with the Common Core State Standards.
+Our curriculum, created by FLVS (Florida Virtual School), is aligned to state academic standards and is coherent with the Common Core State Standards.
 In addition, teachers can upload their own courses, materials, assessments, and assignments to personalize the learning experience for their students.

 Yes, Manhattan Virtual Academy High School students will graduate with their fellow online students in an in-person graduation ceremony.

-The Full time enrollment fee is $85 per year.
+The Full time digital materials/resources fee is $85 per year.

 Yes, the State of Kansas requires testing of all students in public schools or programs.
 These mandatory tests take place during a specific time frame set by the state.
 Since state law requires that these tests are proctored, all students must be available to meet at a regional location in Kansas during the February-May testing window.